gitlabhq/gitlabhq/doc/development/ux_guide/tips.md

 ## Updating SVGs on [gitlab-svgs](http://gitlab-org.gitlab.io/gitlab-svgs/)

 - Exporting the icons or illustrations you created as SVGs.
 - Download [SVGO Compressor Sketch plugin](https://github.com/bohemiancoding/svgo-compressor) or use [SVGO](https://github.com/svg/svgo) to optimize them.
+For powerful users, you can also open the SVGs in a text editor and remove `unneeded <title>` and `color references` manually.
 - Switch to terminal:
  1. Go to `gitlab-svgs` directory.
  1. Pull latest changes from master.